 Beatles in London

-The first glimpse of London by the Beatles would have been as they left Euston Station on there way to the Royal Hotel, only half a mile away in Southampton Row, where they were booked to spend their first night in London.
-They were in London to try to get a record deal with Decca records.
-Decca at the time were the top British record label with their head offices on the Albert Embankment, across the River Thames from the Tate Gallery (now known as Tate Britain).
-They were unsuccessful that day as the Decca bosses thought that groups were on the way out and that solo singers were where it was at.
-They were also turned down by Columbia records part of E.M.I.
-John Lennon said jokingly that there was always Embassy records, a cheap Woolworth stores own label that had unfamous artist copying chart toppers with there own renditions, selling for half the price of the originals with two A sides.
-Through the E.M.I chain they arrived at Parlophone records part of E.M.I and their audition tapes that they had recorded at Broadhurst Gardens for the Decca audition tapes where played, where they received a very different response by Mr. George Martin, who could see their potential.
+The first glimpse of London by the Beatles would have been as they left Euston Station on their way to the Royal Hotel, only half a mile away in Southampton Row, where they were booked to spend their first night in London.
+They were in London to try to get a record deal with Decca Records.
+Decca at the time was the top British record label with their head office on the Albert Embankment, across the River Thames from the Tate Gallery (now known as Tate Britain).
+They were unsuccessful that day, as the Decca bosses thought that groups were on the way out and that solo singers were where it was at.
+They were also turned down by Columbia records, part of E.M.I.
+John Lennon said jokingly that there was always Embassy records, a cheap Woolworth stores own-label that had unknown artists copying chart-toppers with their own renditions, selling for half the price of the originals with two A-sides.
+Through the E.M.I chain, they arrived at Parlophone records, another part of E.M.I., and the audition tapes that they had recorded at Broadhurst Gardens for Decca were played.
+They received a very different response from George Martin, who could see their potential.

-The Beatles took a lease on flat L at number 57 Green Street, Mayfair soon after their arrival in London, it was the only place where they all lived together in London.
+The Beatles took a lease on flat L at number 57 Green Street, Mayfair, soon after their arrival in London.
+It was the only place where all four Beatles lived together in London.

 57 Green Street